googleapis/api-linter/docs/rules/core/0203-optional-conflict.md

 ## Details

-This rule looks at any field with a `google.api.field_behavior` annotation of `OPTIONAL`, and complains if it also finds any other field behavior..
+This rule looks at any field with a `google.api.field_behavior` annotation of `OPTIONAL`, and complains if it also finds any other field behavior.

 ## Examples